“Platinum Blonde” is one of the nicer things someone has said to me since I stopped putting highlights into my every changing hair.

 If you think this isn’t a learned response let me tell you that my four-year-old grandson tells me my hair is yellow and his is white.
 He also thinks I’m 24 because I’m so much fun.

 Some people have even asked me why I’ve done this.
-This fascinates me as few other decisions I’ve made about my looks have caused this reaction.
+This fascinates me because rarely has a change in my appearance caused this type of reaction.
 (Exceptions include my warrior band tattoo and the rat’s tail I had in my twenties).

 So quickly, here are a couple of the reasons why.